modoterra/swirl/README.md

 All notable changes to this project will be documented in the [CHANGELOG.md](./CHANGELOG.md) file.

+## Contribution

+We welcome contributions from the community!
+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to get started.

 ## License

 The original code in this repository is licensed under the MIT License © 2024 Modoterra Corporation.
 See the [LICENSE.md](./LICENSE.md) file for details.